IBM/elasticsearch-spark-recommender/README.md

 Remember to include the Elasticsearch Spark connector JAR from [step 3](#3-download-the-elasticsearch-spark-connector) on the classpath when launching your notebook.

-Run the following command to launch your PySpark notebook server locally. **For this command to work correctly, you will need to launch the notebook from the base directory of the Journey repository that you cloned in [step 1](#1-clone-the-repo)**.
+Run the following command to launch your PySpark notebook server locally. **For this command to work correctly, you will need to launch the notebook from the base directory of the Code Pattern repository that you cloned in [step 1](#1-clone-the-repo)**.
 If you are not in that directory, first `cd` into it.

 ```
 PYSPARK_DRIVER_PYTHON="jupyter" PYSPARK_DRIVER_PYTHON_OPTS="notebook" ../spark-2.2.0-bin-hadoop2.7/bin/pyspark --driver-memory 4g --driver-class-path ../../elasticsearch-hadoop-5.3.0/dist/elasticsearch-spark-20_2.11-5.3.0.jar
 ```

-This should open a browser window with the Journey folder contents displayed.
+This should open a browser window with the Code Pattern folder contents displayed.
 Click on the `notebooks` subfolder and then click on the `elasticsearch-spark-recommender.ipynb` file to launch the notebook.

 ![Launch notebook](doc/source/images/launch-notebook.png)